California Penal Code Section 532 PC defines the crime of “theft by false pretenses,” which can occur in many different ways.

 That's a huge problem because they're only operating with part of the story, and it's a skewed story against you.
 This will only lead to criminal charges being filed against you and a situation where you're going to have a difficult time defending yourself.

-Perhaps there was no intent to deceive which is a crucial element of the crime for a prosecutor is to show you intentionally misled.
-So, when I come in on theft by false pretense case, I get the whole story, so I understand what's going on myself.
+Perhaps there was no intent to deceive, which is a crucial element of the crime for a prosecutor to show you intentionally misled.
+So, when I come in on a theft by false pretense case, I get the whole story, so I understand what's going on myself.

 I need to assess whether or not there is any information that we could give to the prosecutors that would make a difference in their evaluation of the case.

-If there's not, then we'll put together a mitigation package on your behalf to show the good things about you and attempt to lessen some of the blow that a theft crime can cause you.
+If there's not, then we'll put together a mitigation package on your behalf.
+This package will highlight the positive aspects of your character and life, showing the good things about you and attempting to lessen some of the blow that a theft crime can cause you.

-You can be caused to lose future employment.
-No employer will want to hire somebody who's got any theft-related offense.
+You can lose your future employment.
+No employer wants to hire somebody who has a theft-related offense.

 Hedding Law Firm is based in Los Angeles County, and we serve people throughout Southern California, including Ventura County, Orange County, San Bernardino, and Riverside.
 We offer a free case consultation.